-Q: Why don't artist managers work with artists the way music managers work with musicians and music groups?
-By this, I mean a long-term business arrangements where a manager handles an artist's marketing, public relations, business affairs, and so on.
-The type of relationship I'm talking about is more personal than what galleries offer, but more professional than what mentors or patrons offer.
+Q: Why don't managers or agents work with artists the way music or literary managers or agents work with authors, musicians or music groups?
+By this, I mean long-term business arrangements where a manager handles an artist's sales, marketing, public relations, business affairs, and so on.
+The type of artist-manager relationship I'm talking about is more personal than what galleries offer, but more formal and professional than what mentors or patrons offer.

-The majority of artists have more modest careers and generally show at only one or two galleries at a time.
-A single dealer or gallery is often adequate to handle this type of artist's business affairs.
+The large majority of artists have more modest careers, do not generate large amounts of income, and have only periodic gallery shows, assuming they have any at all.
+For them, a single dealer or gallery is often adequate to handle this type of artist's business affairs.
 In fact, most dealers and galleries act as informal agents for the artists they show or represent by giving them advice, helping them organize future shows, and performing functions like publicizing their art, and getting their art shown at new venues.
 Many artists who develop successful long-term relationships with galleries or dealers eventually draw up agreements that allow those establishments to act as sole agents or representatives on either a permanent or a semi-permanent basis.

 If you're early in your career, don't sell much art, or don't have dealer or gallery representation, you may want an agent or marketer to help sell your art, but at this stage, you simply don't generate enough income and sales to interest anyone in seriously managing your business affairs.
-Beginning artists have to do whatever they can on their own to get their art out into the public, develop followings, and generate sales.
-Once you start selling regularly, you'll attract dealers, galleries, or agents to help you show or sell even more art.
-But until you've proven that you can produce income not only for yourself, but also for others, you're going to have to go it alone.
+Less successful artists have to do whatever they can on their own to get their art out into the public, get active on social media, cultivate followings, and generate whatever sales they can.
+Once you start selling regularly, you'll attract dealers, galleries, or other professionals to help you advance in your career, but until you've shown that you can produce income not only for yourself, but also for others, you're going to have to go it alone.

-Your point is well taken in one respect, though, in that many artists-- once they begin to get known and start to generate significant amounts of income-- overlook the advantages of hiring art consultants or individuals with certain business skills (accounting, managing, organizing, etc.) on either a one-time or part-time basis.
-Musicians know that once they reach a certain level in their careers, hiring people to manage their businesses helps them to attain higher levels of success; artists don't necessarily think this way.
-Maybe artists don't learn about the value of outside consultants, either business or strategic, while they're in art school.
-Or perhaps they feel that they know enough about the art business to go it on their own.
-Whatever the reason, more artists should think seriously about enlisting the services of more art consultants and similar art business professionals more often rather than proceed on a trial-and-error basis and hope everything works out in their favor.
+Your point is well taken in one respect though, in that many artists, whether they're known or not, overlook the advantages of hiring art consultants or individuals with certain business expertise (accounting, managing, organizing, etc.) on either a periodic or regular basis.
+Musicians and authors know that once they reach a certain level in their careers, hiring people to manage their businesses helps them to attain higher levels of success; artists don't necessarily think this way.
+Maybe they don't learn about the value of business or strategic assistance while they're in art school.
+Or maybe they feel they know enough about the art business to go it on their own.
+Whatever their reasons, more artists should think seriously about hiring consultants and art business professionals if they can afford to rather than using a trial-and-error approach and hoping everything works out for the best.

 This sculptor and another sculptor, both of whom happened to know each other, won the two competitions.
 The outdoor sculpture commission was to pay approximately $1.2 million and the indoor one, about $400,000.
 Both sculptors were asked to fly to corporate headquarters to discuss the details of their upcoming projects-- and here's where the trouble began.

 The corporation expected the two sculptors to pay their own expenses to these meetings.
 The sculptors spoke with each other ahead of time over the phone and agreed that the corporation should be footing the bill for their trips, not them.
 After all, they reasoned, they had each already devoted many weeks, plenty of money, and hundreds of hours conceiving, sketching, and executing the scale models for their final sculptures.
-They proceeded to contact the corporation, indicate their feelings, and, after several unproductive conversations, were advised that the commissions had been placed on hold.
+They contacted the corporation, told them how they felt, and after several unproductive meetings, were advised that the commissions had been placed on hold.

-From an artist consultant's point of view-- such as mine-- this disastrous turn of events should never have taken place.
-The two sculptors had allowed their emotions to get in the way, taken the corporation's request personally, and ended up forfeiting two major commissions.
+This disastrous turn of events should never have taken place.
+Neither called out for a second opinion, they allowed their emotions to get in the way, took the corporation's request personally, and ended up forfeiting two major commissions.
 They were resentful that after spending so much time to do so much work, they were still being asked to do more.

 They did not understand the corporate protocol that paying their own expenses to the meetings was "the way business is done."
 The corporation was not asking them to pay their own way in order to upset them or to squeeze more free services out of them.
 They were merely doing business as usual.
 A simple misunderstanding on the part of the two sculptors cost them each hundreds of thousands of dollars and significant opportunities for advancement in their careers.